 A full-service payroll company is typically larger and operates almost like a tech company, said George Kocher, CEO of Brand North.
 Processing companies can offer a platform for time tracking and time-off requests through easy-to-use smartphone applications.

 “Because of their size, they also have strategic relationships,” Kocher told business.com.
 “For instance, they might be able to help you create your HR handbook and have free access to online hiring platforms or even attorney services.”

-A full-service payroll company has a lot to offer, but when you’re a small business, it might cost more than you have at the moment.
+A full-service payroll company has much to offer, but if you’re a small business, it might cost more than you have at the moment.
 You should also be on the lookout for hidden charges like setup or account maintenance fees.

 Cost isn’t the only drawback of using a full-service payroll company.
-Its size can make working with the payroll company feel impersonal if it doesn’t assign a payroll specialist to your account.
+If the company doesn’t assign a payroll specialist to your account, your working relationship can feel impersonal.
 Liability for payroll tax filing errors may also be a problem.
-Some full-service payroll companies take responsibility on your behalf, but some do not.
+Some full-service payroll companies take responsibility on your behalf but some do not.
 This means you could be hit with fees for mistakes your payroll provider makes.

-When choosing between cheap and full-service payroll, take time to assess what you need as a company.
-A full-service payroll company may have everything you need and more, which can be costly compared to a free or cheap payroll service that’s a bit more limited.
-The best way to decide is to weigh what you need against what you want or can do without.
+When choosing between cheap and full-service payroll, assess what you need as a company.
+A full-service payroll company may have everything you need and more but that can be costly compared to a free or cheap payroll service that’s a bit more limited.
+The best way to decide is to weigh what you need against what you want but can do without.

 Plan on testing out a service if a free trial is available.
 When using the trial, ask yourself the following questions:

 Simone Johnson contributed to this article.
 Source interviews were conducted for a previous version of this article.